ppy/osu-wiki/news/2025/2025-03-03-osumania-7k-world-cup-2025-concludes.md

 Suffice to say, there's a lot to go over despite the reduced number of matches.
 We also got a set of [interviews](#interviews) prepared to gain some insight from the creative team involved in this week's osu! original showcase plus an interview with South Korea as this year's winners.
 Don't miss out on these!

-And how could we forget the amazing video recap by the hands of ::SurfChu85::{ user=4469895 }, [yukina meng](https://osu.ppy.sh/users/9919550), and ::Nerfox::{ user=7976724 } who have been working overtime throughout the last couple of months to churn out these amazing, easily digestible recaps.
+And how could we forget the amazing video recap by the hands of ::SurfChu85::{ user=4469895 }, ::yukina meng::{ user=9919550 }, and ::Nerfox::{ user=7976724 } who have been working overtime throughout the last couple of months to churn out these amazing, easily digestible recaps.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/971jZsacy4M" frameborder="0" allowfullscreen></iframe>